-- Implement required changes of the Workforce Innovation and Opportunity Act (WIOA); direct the local SNAPET agencies to partner with the One-Stop Career Centers. - Expand job development efforts to create a continuum from unpaid to paid positions. - Increase the receipt of credentials by TANF program participants. - With the Community College System, conduct a pilot training program for SNAP clients that grooms them for specific jobs; expand the program through additional funding from the US Department of Agriculture/Food Nutrition Services.
+- Implement required changes of the Workforce Innovation and Opportunity Act (WIOA); direct the local TANF programs to partner with the One-Stop Career Centers. - Expand job development efforts to create a continuum from unpaid to paid positions. - Expand the number of sites (e.g., community colleges, local DSS) for SNAP and TANF clients to get job-specific employment training and credentialing.

-- Number of children from households enrolled in Temporary Assistance for Needy Families (TANF) or at-risk of going on TANF who receive child care subsidies - Percentage of former Temporary Assistance for Needy Families (TANF) participants gainfully employed six months after program exit - Percentage of refugees employed 90 days after first job placement - Percentage of Temporary Assistance for Needy Families (TANF) cases receiving Unemployed Parents Cash Assistance who are employed at date of closure - Percentage of Temporary Assistance for Needy Families (TANF) participants engaged in a work activity (TANF Work Participation Rate) - " Increase the percentage of low income and vulnerable Virginians whose immediate home energy needs are met (Home Energy Assistance)
+- ♦ Number of children from households enrolled in Temporary Assistance for Needy Families (TANF) or at-risk of going on TANF who receive child care subsidies - Percentage of former Temporary Assistance for Needy Families (TANF) participants gainfully employed six months after program exit - ♦ Percentage of refugees employed 90 days after first job placement - Percentage of Temporary Assistance for Needy Families (TANF) cases receiving Unemployed Parents Cash Assistance who are employed at date of closure - Percentage of Temporary Assistance for Needy Families (TANF) participants engaged in a work activity (TANF Work Participation Rate) - " Increase the percentage of low income and vulnerable Virginians whose immediate home energy needs are met (Home Energy Assistance)